 School records have fallen in droves under Hays as Tech has broken over 20 single-season marks in just three seasons, including the majority of the offensive record book.
 In 2011 alone, the Red Raiders snapped the single-season records for batting average, runs, hits, doubles, home runs, grand slams, RBI, total bases, slugging percentage and walks.

-Six players - Cydney Allen, Emily Bledsoe, Logan Hall, Sandy James, Mikey Kenney, and Adriana Perez - have been honored with All-Big 12 or NFCA postseasons awards since 2010.
-Kenney, who not only set the career home run record but the career marks for runs scored, RBI and walks as well, became the school's first All-Big 12 first team recipient since 2007 as she was one of four Red Raiders on the 2012 all-conference teams, Tech's most since 2004.
+Six players - Cydney Allen, Emily Bledsoe, Logan Hall, James, Kenney, and Perez - have been honored with All-Big 12 or NFCA postseason awards since 2010.
+Kenney, who not only set the career home run record but the career marks for runs scored, RBI and walks as well, became the school's first All-Big 12 first team recipient since 2007 following the 2012 season as she was one of four Red Raiders on the all-conference teams, Tech's most since 2004.

-Academics have also shined under Hays as Tech has placed 21 players on the Academic All-Big 12 squads over the past three seasons, including nine in 2012 that ranked first among league schools.
+Academics have also shined under Hays as Tech has earned 21 selections to the Academic All-Big 12 squads over the past four seasons, including nine in 2012 that ranked first among league schools.
 Four Red Raiders - Holley Gentsch, Ashley Hamada, Leah Legler and Brittany Talley - were also named to the Capital One Academic All-District teams a total of seven times in the past three seasons as well.

-Tech's transformation should come as little surprise after Hays' work at Lubbock Christian.
-Following his appointment as the program's first head softball coach in 2006, Hays worked for a full academic year in preparation for LCU's first season in 2008.
+Tech's transformation on the field should come as little surprise after Hays' work at nearby Lubbock Christian.
+Following his appointment as the program's first head softball coach in 2006, Hays worked tirelessly for a full academic year, recruiting a full team for LCU's first season in 2008.

-The Lady Chaps did not disappoint in their inaugural season, compiling a 60-9 record and claiming the NAIA National Championship which earned Hays NAIA National Coach of the Year honors.
+The Lady Chaps did not disappoint in their inaugural season, either, compiling a 60-9 record and claiming the NAIA National Championship which earned Hays NAIA National Coach of the Year honors.
 LCU advanced to the National Title series again the following year, finishing as the runner-up which eventually ended Hays' tenure with the Lady Chaps, who were 114-16 during that time.